Terminal alkene: Production

-In the Pacol process, linear alkanes are dehydrogenated over a platinum-based catalyst.
+In the PACOL process (paraffin conversion to olefins), linear alkanes are dehydrogenated over a platinum-based catalyst.

 Applications

 Alpha-olefins are valued building blocks for other industrial chemicals.

 A major portion of medium or long chain derivatives are converted to detergents and plasticizers.
 A common first step in making such products is hydroformylation followed by hydrogenation of the resulting aldehydes.

-Long chain alpha-olefins are also oligomerized to give medium molecular weight oils that serve a lubricants.
+Long chain alpha-olefins are also oligomerized to give medium molecular weight oils that serve as lubricants.

 Alkylation of benzene with alpha-olefins followed by ring-sulfonation gives linear alkylbenzene sulfonates (LABS) which are biodegradable detergents.
 Competing often with these petroleum-derived products are derivatives of fatty acids, such as fatty alcohols and fatty amines.

-Low molecular weight alpha-olefins (butenes, hexenes, etc) are used as comonomers, which are incorporated into polyethylene.
+Low molecular weight alpha-olefins (butenes, hexenes, etc.) are used as comonomers, which are incorporated into polyethylene.
 Some are subjected to olefin metathesis as a route to propylene.